fresh2nd/PicasaWebAlbums/README.md

 Testing
 -------

-To test the library with a Picasa Web Albums account, replace the values in `/test/config/test_account.yml` with the known values from the account.
-The album can be any album in the account (no changes will be made to it).
-The photo must be in the chose test album.
+To run integration tests, replace the values in `/test/config/test_account.yml` with known values from a real Picasa Web Albums account.
+The `album` can be any album in the account (no changes will be made to it).
+The `photo` must be from the chosen `album`.
 Run:

 	ruby test/tests.rb